Driventobraise/PythonLiveProject/README.md

 # [HOME](https://github.com/Driventobraise/PythonLiveProject/blob/main/home2.png)| [CHARATERS](https://github.com/Driventobraise/PythonLiveProject/blob/main/add_character2.png)| [INDEX](https://github.com/Driventobraise/PythonLiveProject/blob/main/indexpg2.png)| [ARTICLES](https://github.com/Driventobraise/PythonLiveProject/blob/main/webscraperpg2.png)
 Above are links to the app lay ouy.
 I utilized bootstrap and basic css for styling, in the future I would like to refine my look for the app.
 # Starting my app and setting up the base model:
 For Story 1 I set up the basic structure for my app creating templates with Django.
 I utilized Django templating language to maintain a constant style throught the project.
 I had to use [url paths](https://github.com/Driventobraise/PythonLiveProject/blob/main/urlpatterns.png) and views based functions to render the different pages of the application.
+* Views Function for rendering Home page and Character page
 ```

 # Home Page